sagemath/trac_to_gh/Issue 7942.md

 # Issue 7942: latex(I) should be the string "i" not "I"

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7942

 Original creator: was